MaxVRAM/Signifier/README.md

 Use an application like BalenaEtcher to write the supplied Signifier image on to a fresh SD card.
 This is by far the easiest and quickest method to deploy a new Signifier.

+**Note:** Each Signifier should have a unique *hostname* that reflects the assigned letter of its physical component.
+When duplicating the Signifier image, the hostname should be changed from within the operating system.
+This is especially important to do if the Signifiers are intended to be deployed in a networked or VPN environment.

 ## Option 2: Install script

-Should the SD card duplication not work, or if you'd like to build the Signifier environment on a fresh environment, you can use the `setup.sh` script supplied in this repo.
+Should the SD card duplication not work, or if you'd like to build the Signifier environment on a fresh environment, you can use the `setup.sh` script supplied in this repository.

+On any Windows, OS X, or Linux system:

 1. Download the the Raspberry Pi Imager software: <https://www.raspberrypi.com/software/>

-2. Open the imager software, select **Raspberry Pi OS (other)** > **Raspberry Pi OS Lite (64-bit)**, then chose the SD card from the "Choose Storage" option.
+2. Open the imager software, select **Raspberry Pi OS (other)** > **Raspberry Pi OS Lite (64-bit)**

-3. **IMPORTANT**, to create a new Signifier image you need to provide additional options to the imager before you hit "WRITE":
+3. Chose the SD card from the "Choose Storage" option.

+4. Click the gear icon, and complete the following details:

     - **Hostname**:
       - Signifier name format: `mmwSig<letter>`
         - Where `<letter>` is the capital letter of the Signifier being deployed (e.g. "A", "B"...
 "N"):
         - For example: `mmwSigF`

+    - **Enable SSH**:
+      - Use password authentication

+    - **Set username and password**
-    - **SSH**:
+      - Username: `pi`
       - Password = **~~redacted~~**

-    - **WIFI**:
+    - **Configure wifi**:
       - SSID = `mmw_sig_net`

-    - TODO finish config...
+      - Password = **~~redacted~~**
+      - WiFi country = `AU`

+    - **Set locale settings**

+      - Time zone = `Australia/Victoria`
+      - Keyboard  layout = `us`
+      - Skip first-run wizard = `checked`

+5. Hit `SAVE` then `WRITE`, and wait for the image to finish installing and verifying.

+6. Before removing the SD card from the reader, open the newly created drive called `BOOT` from your file explorer.

+7. Copy and paste the `sig-contents` directory provided into the root of the SD card's `BOOT` drive.

-4. Insert the SD card into the RPi and connect the USB-C power cable.
+8. Remove the SD card from the computer and insert into the RPi, the connect the USB-C power cable.

+Now it's time to install the Signifier application on your fresh Raspberry Pi OS:

+9. Once the Pi has booted, login using the credentials your provided during installation, with username `pi`.

-5. Once booted, install the `git` module:
+10. Install the `git` module:

     ```bash
     sudo apt install git
     ```

-6. Clone this repo:
+11. Clone this repo:

     ```bash
     git clone https://github.com/MaxVRAM/Signifier.git && cd Signifier
     ```

-    - **NOTE: To enable remote management of the Signifier, a VPN server is required.
-Prior to runnign the `setup.sh` script, an OpenVPN credentials file should be copied to the home directory on the Signifier, with a filename that matches the exact hostname of the Signifier.
-For example `mmwSigF.ovpn`.**

-7. Execute the install script and follow any prompts:
+9. Execute the install script and follow any prompts:
     ```bash
     ./setup.sh
     ```

-8. After installation, reboot the Raspberry Pi to start the Signifier.
+10. After installation, reboot the Raspberry Pi to start the Signifier.

-## Option 3: Manual installation

-**TODO** Will provide link to full Wiki installation guide.
+**NOTE: It's possible that the Signifier monitoring apps could not be installed during the setup.sh procedure.
+These can be installed by running the `./update-monitoring.sh` command from within the Signifier directory on the Pi.

+# Accessing the Signifiers

+There are several methods for accessing the Signifiers.
+It depends on what you need to accomplish on them, and what kind of access you have to them (e.g. Can you plug a screen and keyboard into them?
+Are they only accessible via WiFi? etc..)

+....more to go